tkelman/GLUT.jl/README.md

 Fay for the freeglut project (http://freeglut.sourceforge.net), a free, open-source alternative that has found it's way onto many Linux boxes.

+Thanks to NeHe Productions (http://nehe.gamedev.net) for making their excellent tutorials, which served as a wonderful test-bed for this interface.

 Thanks to the Julia team (http://julialang.org) for making Julia, a programming language that many have been longing for, whether they knew about it or not.
-The "Octave-for-C-programmers," as I like to think of it, is an incredibly fast and powerful programming language that is a welcome breath of fresh air in the technical and numerical programming communities.
+The "Octave-for-C-programmers," as one could think of it, is an incredibly fast and powerful programming language that is a welcome breath of fresh air in the technical and numerical programming communities.

---rennis250 & o-jasper (2012, GPL until further notice)
+--rennis250 & o-jasper